 After drying, they’ll last for up to a year when stored in an airtight container in a cool, dark pantry.

-To learn more about dehydrating these and other vegetables, see the complete guide to dehydrating your garden’s bounty on our sister site, Foodal.
+To learn more about dehydrating these and other vegetables, see our complete guide to dehydrating your garden’s bounty.

 For long term storage, canning your bumper crop is a great way to preserve the fruits of your labor so you can enjoy them year-round, even in the middle of winter.